There are more than 100,000 emergency services volunteers across Victoria who play a vital role not only in a crisis, but every day of the year.

 If you want to help out in a crisis the best thing you can do is to get involved with an emergency service or volunteer organisation early.
 That way you will have the experience, training and essential skills to help out through your volunteer organisation in an emergency.

-There are plenty of volunteering opportunities in emergency services organisations and most offer induction, training, and skills development to make sure you are well prepared to help in a crisis.
+There are plenty of volunteering opportunities in emergency services organisations, both frontline and other support roles, and most offer induction, training, and skills development to make sure you are well prepared to help in a crisis.

 There are a number of key volunteer organisations involved in emergency management and response.